Eddington (film): Plot

-One year later, Brian has become a prominent conservative influencer, having capitalized on his filmed rescue of Joe from the terrorists.
-Joe was elected as the Mayor of Eddington, but has become paralyzed and likely brain damaged as a result of his attack.
-Dawn serves as his caregiver and frequently speaks on Joe's behalf during public appearances.
-After returning from the grand opening of the newly constructed data center, Joe and Dawn watch news coverage of Vernon and a pregnant Louise at a rally.
+A year later, Brian is a prominent conservative influencer, having capitalized on his filmed rescue of Joe from the purported Antifa terrorists, and also spouts now having a new girlfriend.
+Joe, left quadriplegic and brain-damaged by the attack, has finally been elected Mayor of Eddington, but Dawn speaks on his behalf.
+Under Dawn's watch, the data center is opened, with the implication that the center's developers might have orchestrated the events of the preceding year.
+After returning from the center's grand opening, Joe and Dawn watch news coverage of Vernon and a pregnant Louise at a rally.
 Michael, who also survived and is now undersheriff, practices target shooting on the outskirts of town.